-Dalvi Humzah Aesthetic Training (DHAT) offers in-depth medical courses to medical professionals, designed to boost knowledge and skills within specific anatomical areas
+Dalvi Humzah Aesthetic Training (DHTA) offers in-depth medical courses to medical professionals, designed to boost knowledge and skills within specific anatomical areas

-As the business has evolved, so too should the site – so we were asked to create a modern presence that incorporated interactive elements and video, as well as functionality to both book and pay for courses online.
+As the business has evolved, so too should the site – DHTA asked Cosmetic Digital to create a modern presence that incorporated interactive elements and video, as well as functionality to both book and pay for courses online.

 The site had a full overhaul, with new imagery produced, exciting designs incorporated and a fresh look at copy.
 Here are our top 5 features.